Utah Administrative Code

-(b) "designated representative" mean a person identified by an organization, who is an officer, owner, partner or employee of the organization and who is authorized by the organization to comply with Third-party Testing Program requirements.
+(b) "designated representative" means a person identified by an organization, who is an officer, owner, partner or employee of the organization and who is authorized by the organization to comply with Third-party Testing Program requirements;

-(g) "third-party examiner" means a person who has completed, passed and maintains the required training to administer the skills tests to commercial drivers.
+(g) "third-party examiner" means a person who has completed, passed and maintains the required training to administer the skills tests to commercial drivers; and

 (h) "third-party tester" means a person, an agency of this state, an employer, a private driver training facility or other private institution, or a department, agency or entity of local government with whom the state has an agreement to administer skills tests to commercial drivers.

 R708-21-4.
 Requirements for Application, Certification and Renewal of Certification for a Third- party Tester.

 (1) Application for an original or renewal Third-party Tester certification shall be made on a form furnished by the division, and shall include:

 (b) address of Third-party Tester;

 (c) number of years Third-party Tester has been in business;

 (f) name of the designated representative; and